damms005/laravel-multipay/README.md

 | Direct debit mandate| `ManagesMandates`          | ❌           | Renewals only; needs bank activation before use   |

 A mandate can **never** collect the first payment: after the payer authorises it, the bank takes anywhere from five minutes to 48 hours to activate it.
 Collect the first payment through an ordinary checkout (card or bank transfer) and use the mandate for subsequent periods.

+Because only a card can be tokenised, a checkout whose payment carries the `requires_reusable_authorization` metadata key is offered `CARD` alone — any `monnify_payment_methods` value on the same payment is ignored.
+See [Channels that can be charged again](#channels-that-can-be-charged-again).

 ### Stored card tokens